yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 The Expert Partitioner would have a new BCache section (similar to current "Volume Management" or "RAID" ones).
 It would allow to set multiple BCache devices via wizard that assigns to that device backing devices and caching devices.
 See [mockup](mockups/bcache.jpg).

-## Feature 3: Format/mount/encrypt whole disks, Partitionable Software RAIDs

-Right now the Expert Partitioner allows to format/mount/encrypt Software RAIDs but they cannot be partitioned.
-And for Disks is just the opposite situation.
-Disks can be partitioned but they cannot be formatted/mounted/encrypted.

-This feature is about adding what is missing in each case.
-So the Expert Partitioner should allow to format/mount/encrypt whole disks and also it should allow to add partitions to Software RAIDs.
-All these features are already supported by libstorage-ng.

-At the end, Software RAIDs and Disk devices should be almost identical.
-The only one difference is that Software RAIDs can be created by the user.

-### Proposal 1: add missing buttons everywhere

-#### Disks view (named as "Hard Disks")

-* Redefine "Edit" button:
-  * Right now, when "Edit" is used over a Disk, it simply goes to the Partitions view of the disk to edit its partitions.
-  * Instead of that, it should open the dialog to format and set mount point if the selected device can be formatted.

-#### RAIDs view

-* The wizard launched by "Add RAID" button should not allow to format/set mount point.
-* Add button "Add Partition" (similar to Disks view)

-#### RAID view (when we are in one specific RAID)

-* Add a "Partitions" tab (now it has "Overview" and "Used Devices" tabs)
-  * Add "Add", "Edit", "Move", "Resize", "Delete" buttons that act over a partition (similar to "Partitions" tab in "Disk view").
-  * Add "Expert" button that allows to "Create Partition Table" and "Clone Disk" (similar to Disks).
-* Remove buttons from "Overview" tab
-  * "Overview" has three buttons to modify the MD (Edit, Resize, Delete)
-  * This actions can be performed in the general "RAIDs view" (similar to Disks).

-### Proposal 2: merge "Hard Disks" and "RAID" sections

-Disk devices and Software RAIDs are pretty the same.
-So the idea is to merge both sections.
-See [mockup](mockups/merge_raids_section.pdf).

-* Rename "Hard Disks" section as "Devices"
-* Remove section "RAID"

-#### Disks view (new "Devices" section)

-* Add a "Add RAID" button
-* Redefine "Edit" button:
-  * It should open the dialog to format and set mount point if the selected device can be formatted.
-* Add "Partitions" button
-  * This button goes to the "Partitions" tab of a specific device (similar to current "Edit" button when used with a Disk).

-#### Disk view (when we are in one specific device)

-* When selected device is a MD RAID
-  * Add a "Used Devices" tab
-  * "Overview" tab should show "Device", "RAID" and "File System" sections

 ## More features for the future